Sai Wan Seven Terraces

 Sai Wan Seven Terraces (Chinese: 西環七臺), also known as the Seven Terraces of Sai Wan, is a historic residential area and street cluster in Kennedy Town, Hong Kong.
 It borders Li Po Lung Path (李寶龍路) to the east and Sands Street (山市街) to the west.
 Before the major reclamation projects in Sai Wan, houses were built along hillsides.
 The flat land reclaimed on the hillsides for building houses was called Terrace or "Toi" (臺).
 The history of Sai Wan Seven Terraces can be traced back to 1920s.
 The Seven Terraces are namely Tai Pak Terrace (太白臺), Hee Wong Terrace (羲皇臺), Ching Lin Terrace (青蓮臺), To Li Terrace (桃李臺), Academic Terrace (學士臺), Li Po Lung Terrace (李寶龍臺) and Tse Lan Terrace (紫蘭臺).
-The last three terraces, i.e, Academic Terrace, To Li Terrace and Ching Lin Terrace, are built on a higher elevation.
+The last three terraces, Academic Terrace, To Li Terrace and Ching Lin Terrace, are built on a higher elevation.
 In the early days when there were no high-rise buildings nearby to block the full sea view of these three terraces, the property prices of the apartments there were comparative higher than those of the lower four terraces.
 Therefore, they tended to be owned by people of greater wealth, mainly well-off Chinese businessmen.

 As Academic Terrace takes up the highest point and the apartments are larger, the home owners there are more well-off as they have to pay more to buy one.

 Due to urban renewal, Li Po Lung Terrace and Tse Lan Terrace were demolished and no longer exist.
-For this reaon, the so-called Sai Wan Seven Terraces should in fact be called Sai Wan Five Terraces instead.

 In the past, each of these Seven Terraces had its own guard corps (更練), funded by the residents of the Terraces for about two to three Hong Kong dollars per apartment by way of a security and management fee.
 The guards patrolled the Terraces and armed themselves with wooden sticks and whistle.
 Hawkers and street performers were allowed to enter the area of the Terraces and sell their wares to the residents for a living.